Stabilo Original Colored Pencils

 If you decide to go with a set rather than singles, they will come packaged in a pretty standard metal box that you are likely used to seeing from Stabilo.
 Inside the box is a thin plastic insert with grooves that allows you to lay the pencils down next to each other for easy identification.
 It also helps to stop them from stacking up on top of each other (a common complaint of cardboard boxes).

 The pencils themselves come in a solid color-coordinated outer barrel.
 While there may be some slight variances between the color of the barrel and the actual color produced by the pencil, isn’t far off.
-You will find a couple small semi-gloss silver rings at the base.
+You will find a couple of small semi-gloss silver rings at the base.
 And directly above these rings will be additional information about the pencils: the brand name, the type of colored pencil, the Stabilo color code, and a lightfast rating that ranges from 1 to 5 stars.

 Cost – 4/5